 - the HPLMN of the partner MC system needs to enable local break-out for the APNs specified in subclause 5.2.7 that identify the PDNs of the partner MC system; and

-- the EPS subscriptions of the HPLMN of the primary MC system utilised by the MC service users who are allowed to migrate to the partner MC system need to be provisioned with, and local break-out enabled for, the APNs specified in subclause 5.2.7 that identify the PDNs of the partner MC system.
+- the EPS subscriptions of the HPLMN of the primary MC system utilized by the MC service users who are allowed to migrate to the partner MC system need to be provisioned with, and local break-out enabled for, the APNs specified in subclause 5.2.7 that identify the PDNs of the partner MC system.

 If the HPLMN of the partner MC system and the HPLMN of the primary MC system are the same (i.e. migrating MC service users continue to use the HPLMN of their primary MC system), then:

-- the EPS subscriptions of the HPLMN of the primary MC system utilised by the MC service users who are allowed to migrate to the partner MC system need to be provisioned with the APNs specified in subclause 5.2.7 that identify the PDNs of the partner MC system.
+- the EPS subscriptions of the HPLMN of the primary MC system utilized by the MC service users who are allowed to migrate to the partner MC system need to be provisioned with the APNs specified in subclause 5.2.7 that identify the PDNs of the partner MC system.

 NOTE 3: Provisioning of APNs in all of the above includes provisioning of any needed access credentials e.g. PAP, CHAP.